eosnetworkfoundation/docs/docs/40_smart-contract-guides/80_linking-custom-permission.md

 link_text: "Creating and Linking Custom Permissions"
 ---

-EOSIO permissions control what an account is authorized to execute on an EOSIO blockchain.
-EOSIO permissions are powerful, flexible, and customizable.
+Antelope permissions control what an account is authorized to execute on an Antelope blockchain.
+Antelope permissions are powerful, flexible, and customizable.
 This tutorial explains custom permissions and illustrates how to use them.
 In the tutorial you will create a custom permission,  link a permission to an action, unlink a permission from an action, and delete a custom permission.
 ## Before You Begin

 This tutorial requires the following:

 * Access to a running blockchain.
 Click on this link for instructions on [running a blockchain](01_before-you-begin/10_running-a-blockchain.md)
-* An EOSIO account and access to the account keys.
+* An Antelope account and access to the account keys.
 Click on this link for information on [Accounts and Permissions](01_before-you-begin/20_accounts-and-permissions.md)
 * Some knowledge of smart contracts.
 Follow this link for more information [hello world tutorial.](../30_getting-started-guide/25_hello-world.md)

 ## What is a Custom Permission
-A custom permission is an arbitrarily named permission created and associated with an EOSIO account.
+A custom permission is an arbitrarily named permission created and associated with an Antelope account.
 When an account is created two permissions are created by default; `owner` and `active`.
 You can create a new permission, a custom permission, as a child permission of `owner`, `active` or another custom permission.
 Custom permissions require a public and private key pair.
 Custom permissions may be linked to smart contract actions to specify the permission required to execute that action.
-EOSIO accounts and permissions enable flexible and highly granular control over accounts and smart contract actions.
+Antelope accounts and permissions enable flexible and highly granular control over accounts and smart contract actions.

 [[info]]
 | The permission `eosio.code` is a special permission that allows smart contracts to call inline actions.
-The EOSIO blockchain performs an authorization check when an inline action is called from a smart contract.
+The Antelope blockchain performs an authorization check when an inline action is called from a smart contract.
 Smart contracts do not have access to account keys so cannot add authorization.
 Adding `eosio.code` to an account permission provides explicit permission for that account permission to execute an inline action.
 For information on how to add the `eosio.code` see [cleos set account permission](https://developers.eos.io/manuals/eos/v2.2/cleos/command-reference/set/set-account-permission).

 ## Why use a Custom Permission